Bridgewater State Hospital

 Bridgewater State Hospital, located in southeastern Massachusetts, is a state facility housing the criminally insane and those whose sanity is being evaluated for the criminal justice system.
 It was established in 1855 as an almshouse.
 It was then used as a workhouse for inmates with short sentences who worked the surrounding farmland.
 It was later rebuilt in the 1880s and again in 1974.
 As of January 6, 2020 there were 217 inmates in general population beds.
 The facility was the subject of the 1967 documentary Titicut Follies.
 Bridgewater State Hospital falls under the jurisdiction of the Massachusetts Department of Correction but its day-to-day operations are managed by Wellpath, a contracted vendor.
-Bridgewater State Hospital has recently been embroiled in controversy from human rights advocates and legal experts who argue that while the facility is regarded as a hospital, it denies their "patients" rights accorded to those who are in other psychiatric hospitals, and therefore calling on State legislators to expeditiously facilitate the transfer of the hospital from the Department of Corrections to Department of Mental Health [Bill S.1386].
+Bridgewater State Hospital has recently been embroiled in controversy from human rights advocates and legal experts who argue that while the facility is regarded as a hospital, it denies its "patients" rights accorded to those who are in other psychiatric hospitals, and therefore calling on State legislators to expeditiously facilitate the transfer of the hospital from the Department of Corrections to Department of Mental Health [Bill S.1386 ].

 History

 By the 1970s, the campus of the Massachusetts Correctional Institution at Bridgewater (MCIB) housed four separate facilities - the State Hospital for the Criminally Insane, the Treatment Center for Sexually Dangerous Persons, a center for alcoholics, and a minimum-security prison.

 In 1968, hearings were conducted after a study showed that 30 inmates were committed to the state hospital illegally.
 Most of the prisoners stayed at Bridgewater because they did not have the legal skills or money available to help their claims.
 A number of the prisoners' terms had long expired.
 An example of this was a patient named Charles who was sentenced to Bridgewater in 1910 for breaking and entering.
 The maximum time for this felony was two years, and he still remained in the prison after 1967.
 Furthermore, in later news, the number of inmates at Bridgewater was found to have grown to 500.
 Some felt that society was not doing its job in distinguishing men who needed regular prison rehabilitation and psychiatric help.
-Changes were needed in what constitutes a person to be sent to a mental hospital.
-Also among the changes that needed to be implemented were the confidentially between the inmates and the doctors, as well as having a standard by which a person is considered criminally insane.
+Changes were needed in what constitutes the criteria for a person to be sent to a mental hospital.
+Also among the changes that needed to be implemented were the confidentiality between the inmates and the doctors, as well as having a standard by which a person is considered criminally insane.